 A tradition at Wadworth – and our gentle giants are as much a part of the Wadworth heritage as the closely guarded real ale recipes!

-Monty, Max and Archie are the latest in a long line of Shire horses which, apart from a brief interruption, have served Wadworth for over 125 years.
+Max and Sam are the latest in a long line of Shire horses which, apart from a brief interruption, have served Wadworth for over 125 years.

 In their heyday, before the arrival of the internal combustion engine, more than 40 Shires were used by the Brewery to deliver their already famous beers to local inns and hostelries.
 Ponies and traps were used by the Brewery's representatives to call on customers.

 Although it is a far cry from those tranquil, golden days, the sight of the Wadworth Shires are a familiar and much loved part of the local scene.
 Being two of the very few needs remaining 'working' Shires in the brewing industry in Britain, they deliver our beers, wines and spirits on weekdays (weather permitting) to our pubs and Free Trade customers within a two mile radius of the Brewery.
 Working as a pair; they are able to transport a load of approximately two tons.

 Harness and drays were made to specification - the handmade collars are specific to each horse, but their harness is fully adjustable.
 We have five drays - two for everyday work and three that are used solely for shows and public relations events, one of which is a 1903 model that has been beautifully restored, and a modern dray which can be used with a single horse.

 When travelling outside of the Devizes area, and throughout our estate, the Shires are transported in a large articulated trailer, which can take a dray, the horses and all their harness, plus has living and sleeping accommodation for the horsemen when overnight stays are required.

 Although they are essentially working horses, they also make promotional visits to many of our pubs and take part in county shows and other public events throughout the summer months, winning many prizes for their immaculate turnout, grooming and show discipline.